PlayFab/VmStartupScriptGallery/linux_logs_metrics_telegraf_playfab/README.md

-# Linux metrics with telegraf and PlayFab
+# Linux logs and/or metrics with telegraf and PlayFab

 ## Introduction